-Maricela Sanchez is a Central Valley mobilization and civic engagement assistant at the ACLU of Northern California.
-She works in the Fresno office to advance the ACLU of Northern California's work on immigrants' rights and criminal justice issues through campaigns for policy change, legislation, community organizing and engagement, and through public education.
+Maricela Sanchez is an Investigator at the ACLU of Northern California.
+She works in the Fresno office to advance the ACLU of Northern California's work on immigrants' rights and criminal justice issues.

 Prior to joining the ACLU-NC in her current role, Maricela was an ACLU-NC field fellow for Tulare County.
 Her work focused on conducting Know Your Rights presentations to rural communities across Tulare County.
 She also focused on establishing Valley Watch, a rapid response and accompaniment network that supports undocumented immigrants during their interactions with law enforcement and ICE.